M-Fly-Aero-Design/fs-starter-project-2526/README.md

    Next, click on where it says "Hold" on the top.
 Change it to mission, and now you should see a simulation of waypoints that your plane is moving to!

    After your mission is completed, save the mission as a file.
 Navigate to Plan -> File -> Save as.
-Save the mission as <uniqname>-mission.
+Save the mission as "uniqname"-mission.